Russia's war on Ukraine latest news: Fears ease of conflict widening | Law-Order

 Russia's war on Ukraine latest news: Fears ease of conflict widening

-* NATO's secretary-general said Tuesday's blast in Poland was likely caused by a Ukrainian air defence missile but that Russia was ultimately responsible because it started the war. * Ukraine wants access to the site of the explosion, a senior Ukrainian defence official said.

-A missile that crashed inside Poland was probably a stray fired by Ukraine's air defences and not a Russian strike, Poland and military alliance NATO said, easing international fears that the war could spill across the border.
+Ukraine said it faced fierce attacks in the east from Russian forces reinforced with troops withdrawn from Kherson in the south, while NATO and Poland concluded a missile that crashed in Poland was probably a stray fired by Ukraine's air defences.
 EXPLOSION IN POLAND

-* Villagers in Przewodow, south-eastern Poland, where the missile killed two people, struggled with the realisation that the war on their doorstep could reach them at any time. * NATO's secretary-general said Tuesday's blast in Poland was likely caused by a Ukrainian air defence missile but that Russia was ultimately responsible because it started the war.
+* Villagers in Przewodow in southeastern Poland, where the missile killed two people, struggled with the realisation that the war on their doorstep could reach them at any time. * NATO's secretary-general said Tuesday's blast in Poland was probably caused by a Ukrainian air defence missile but Russia was ultimately responsible because it started the war.

-* Ukraine wants access to the site of the explosion, a senior Ukrainian defence official said.
-Oleg Danilov said Ukraine has evidence of a "Russian trace" in the incident, without giving any details.
+* Ukraine wants access to the explosion site, a senior Ukrainian defence official said.
+Oleg Danilov said Ukraine had evidence of a "Russian trace" in the incident, without giving any details.
 FIGHTING

+* Investigators in Ukraine's recently liberated southern region of Kherson have uncovered 63 bodies with signs of torture after Russian forces left, Ukraine's interior minister was quoted as saying. * The top U.S. general said Ukraine's chances of any near-term, outright military victory were not high, cautioning that Russia still had significant combat power inside Ukraine.

-GRAIN * A United Nations source said they have reasons to be "cautiously optimistic" on the renewal of a Black Sea grains export agreement, which is set to roll over on Saturday unless there are objections.
+* A United Nations source said the organisation has reasons to be "cautiously optimistic" about the renewal of a Black Sea grains export agreement, which is set to roll over on Saturday unless there are objections.
+DIPLOMACY

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)